kintone/mcp-server/README_en.md

 5. Drag and drop the downloaded `kintone-mcp-server.dxt` file onto the Claude Desktop screen
 6. A confirmation dialog will appear, select "Install"
 7. A settings dialog will appear, enter the required information:
-   - `Kintone Base URL`: The base URL of your kintone (e.g., `https://example.cybozu.com`)
+   - `Kintone Base URL`: The base URL of your Kintone (e.g., `https://example.cybozu.com`)
-   - `Kintone Username`: Your kintone username
+   - `Kintone Username`: Your Kintone username
-   - `Kintone Password`: Your kintone password
+   - `Kintone Password`: Your Kintone password

 ### Docker Container Image